A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: DISCUSSION

 \section{DISCUSSION}

 In this paper, we developed a novel targeted-federated learning framework for estimating HTEs.
-This method fills the methodology gaps in the federated learning literature, where most existing approaches have limited their scope to prediction, classification, and ATE-based causal inference.
-Our developed framework requires only a single round of communication across data sources and achieves double robustness while mitigating negative data transfer, making it both statistically rigorous and communication-efficient for real-world federated applications.
-Findings from our data application suggest that HA may result in significantly better post-fracture recovery compared to IF/OR procedure.
+This method addresses an important methodological gap in the federated learning literature, where existing approaches have limited their scope to prediction, classification, or ATE-based causal inference.
+Our framework requires only a single round of communication across data sources and achieves double robustness while mitigating negative data transfer, making it robust and communication-efficient for real-world federated applications.
+Findings from our data application suggest that HA may result in significantly better post-fracture recovery than OR/IF procedure.
 In addition, pre-fracture ADRD status appears to be a potential prognostic factor contributing to differential surgery effects.
-These findings offer valuable evidence to improve our understanding of the heterogeneous impact of surgical treatments for older adults with a hip fracture.
+These findings offer evidence to improve our understanding of the heterogeneous impact of surgical treatments for older adults with a hip fracture.

-Despite its advancements, the current framework has several limitations that warrant further investigation.
+Despite these advancements, the current framework has several limitations that warrant further investigation.
 One limitation is the potential for unmeasured confounding, particularly because surgery type is often dictated by fracture characteristics (e.g., severity), which are not consistently captured in Medicare claims data.
-Additionally, conducting a formal theoretical assessment of the proposed bootstrap-based selection procedure is worth investigation.
-We view both of these areas as directions for future research.
+Additionally, a formal theoretical assessment of the bootstrap-based selection algorithm in targeted-federated learning remains to be developed.
+In practice, the choice of $B$ reflects a balance among statistical stability, communication volume, and privacy considerations, as larger $B$ may increase the risk of privacy leakage.
+Future work can focus on mitigating data privacy risks.
+In addition, diagnosis of the working structural model, as well as nonparametric estimation of treatment effects and the variance of treatment effects \citep{levy2021fundamental}, remain important directions for future research in federated learning settings.